okeshawarz/prospectus/keshawarz_prospectus.md

 ## Methodology

-To explore the effects of rent control on various housing and neighborhood characteristics, I will employ the *difference-in-differences* empirical strategy, following in general the approach of @sims2007.
+To explore the effects of rent control on various housing and neighborhood characteristics in New Jersey cities, I will employ the *difference-in-differences* empirical strategy, following in general the approach of @sims2007.
 This requires a panel data set of repeated observations over time.
 The regressor of interest is a variable that varies at the group or aggregate level over time given a